opentok/opentok-reconnection/iOS-sample/README.md

 Finally, the app shows how to disable
-[OpenTok signaling](https://tokbox.com/developer/guides/signaling/ios/) while reconnecting to a session:
+[OpenTok signaling](https://tokbox.com/developer/guides/signaling/ios/) while reconnecting to a session.
+The app sends a signal when the battery usage on the device changes.

-1. The app sends a signal when the battery usage on the device changes.
 However, if the signal is initiated while the app is disconnected from the session, it will not be sent.
-(You can also have an app send signals while it is still in the process of reconnecting; the signals are sent when the app successfully reconnects to the session.)
+You can also have an app send signals while it is still in the process of reconnecting; the signals are sent when the app successfully reconnects to the session.

 ## Understanding the code